nograx/ioBroker.zendure-solarflow/README.md

 - **Local MQTT** It's also possible to use the local only mode.
 Currently there is no known way for the new Solarflow devices to set the MQTT server directly on the device, so for these you have to use a DNS relay.

+### mDNS Discovery

+When zenSDK is enabled, the adapter also briefly browses the local network via mDNS/Bonjour after startup to discover Zendure devices announcing themselves as `Zendure-<model>-<serialNumber>`.
+This is used to:

+- **Fill in or correct IP addresses**: If a device known from the cloud device list has no IP address, or the IP address in the cloud device list no longer matches the address the device actually announces on the network, it is corrected automatically.
+- **Auto-create zenSDK-only accessories**: The Mix series devices and both Smart Meters (see below) have no known cloud productKey and can't be created from the cloud device list at all.
+The adapter creates them directly from their mDNS announcement instead, using their serial number as the internal device key.

+Devices are always matched by their full serial number (parsed from the mDNS service name), not by IP address or a shortened suffix, since some Zendure serial numbers only differ in their first few characters.

+This behavior can be disabled with the "Add devices found via mDNS discovery" setting.

 ### zenSDK Compatible Devices ✅

 > **Recommended by Zendure:** For all "new" devices listed below, using the zenSDK (via the Authentication Cloud Key mode above) is the way officially recommended by Zendure themselves to control your devices.
 It gives you full local control over http while the cloud connection is kept for convenience - there is no need to disconnect these devices from the cloud.